 If your organization, school or company routinely purchases Information and Communication Technology (ICT), you may be legally obligated to ensure that it’s accessible (free of barriers for users with disabilities).
 Some of the standards and regulations that may apply to you include Section 504 of the Rehabilitation Act, Web Content Accessibility Guidelines (WCAG) 2.0 or 2.1, and the laws in various jurisdictions, both local and international.
 You may also be compelled to abide by a company or university policy on accessibility.
 Or you may realize that making a point of buying products that are barrier-free is a way to ensure your organization doesn’t exclude the quarter of American adults who have disabilities.

 How can you be positive, though, that technology is accessible before you make the choice to acquire it?
 That’s where a VPAT can guide you.
 The VPAT (you can see a sample VPAT here) is prepared by the vendor and shared with potential customers.
-It lists the accessibility criteria of various laws and indicates whether or not their product supports each of these criteria.
+It lists the accessibility criteria of various standards or guidelines and indicates whether or not their product supports each of these criteria.
 If a criterion is not fully supported, a separate “comments” column is used for additional remarks or explanations.

 The VPAT is designed to let you know whether or not a product conforms with specific accessibility standards, and whether or not you’re in compliance with the law if you purchase it.
 Most importantly, a VPAT will tell you whether your clients, employees, customers or students with disabilities may be able to use this product easily or not.